AmplitudeAudio/sdk/docs/content/docs/integration/03-initializing-the-engine.md

   RegisterLogFunc(my_logger);

+  // Initialize the memory manager
+  // Note that for custom configs, all the functions should be set if one of them is specified MemoryManagerConfig config{};
+  // config.alignedMalloc = my_malign;
+  // config.alignedRealloc = my_realign;
+  // config.free = my_free;
+  // config.malloc = my_malloc;
+  // config.realloc = my_realloc;
+  // config.sizeOf = my_sizeof;
+  // config.totalReservedMemorySize = my_total_mem_size;
-  // Initialize the memory manager MemoryManager::Initialize(MemoryManagerConfig()); // Using the default memory manager configuration.
+  MemoryManager::Initialize(config); // Using the memory manager configuration.

   DiskFileSystem fs;
   fs.SetBasePath(AM_OS_STRING("./my_project")); // Set the base path of the filesystem.
-Usually the path to your Amplitude project. amEngine->SetFileSystem(&fs); // Set the filesystem implementation to use in the engine.
+Usually the path to your Amplitude project.

+  amEngine->SetFileSystem(&fs); // Set the filesystem implementation to use in the engine.

-  // Wait for the filesystem to complete loading. amEngine->StartOpenFileSystem();
+  // Open the filesystem
+  amEngine->StartOpenFileSystem();
-  while (!amEngine->TryFinalizeOpenFileSystem()) // While the filesystem is still loading
+  while (!amEngine->TryFinalizeOpenFileSystem()) // While the filesystem is still opening
-      Thread::Sleep(1); // Wait for the filesystem to load
+      Thread::Sleep(1); // Wait for the filesystem to open

+  // Register all the default plugins shipped with the engine Engine::RegisterDefaultPlugins();

   // The path is relative to the working directory, which is usually the same path as the executable.
   Engine::AddPluginSearchPath(AM_OS_STRING("./my_project/plugins"));